 This requirement applies to all elections affecting all or part of a council’s area.
 Our policy in Surrey is to apply strict restrictions on publicity issued by the council in the run up to elections.

-This year sees parliamentary elections as well as elections in each of Surrey’s districts and boroughs (either wholly or in thirds).
-Some of Surrey’s county councillors will also be standing in these local elections.
+This year sees county council elections as well as elections in each of Surrey’s districts and boroughs (either wholly or in thirds).

 To avoid any confusion or difficulty the rules about publicity issued by the council during the pre-election period are outlined below.